Our Story

 • Throughout, the financial mentor watched closely, quietly evaluating the team’s direction, stress‑testing assumptions, and offering guidance drawn from decades of experience.
 He helped translate passion into a plan, and a plan into a resilient business model.

-Then came a pivotal conversation in 2023: a call between the creator, the builder, and the strategist to answer a single, deceptively simple question: how do you influence behavior at the exact moment someone stands over a bin?
+Then came a pivotal conversation in 2023: a call between the creator, the operator, and the strategist to answer a single, deceptively simple question: how do you influence behavior at the exact moment someone stands over a bin?
 Ideas flowed.
 Patterns emerged.
-And one concept rose above the rest: retrofit technology at the bin that could actively reduce contamination, guide choices in real-time, and generate the data needed to improve the system week after week.
+And one concept rose above the rest: retrofit technology at the bin that could actively reduce contamination, guide choices, and generate the data needed to improve the system week after week.
 With measured counsel from the financial leader, the team committed to an iterative build: move at a steady pace, learn faster, and invest where evidence points.

 What We Believe

 • Progress is built in the field.
-We test in stadiums, student unions, and concourses, not just labs and slide decks.
+We test in real-world settings, not just labs and slide decks.

 • Design, data, and discipline are inseparable.
 The best product is the one that teaches us how to make the next one better, and the best company is the one built on sound fundamentals.